Shohojdhara/atomix/docs/components/sidemenu.md

 ## Overview

 The SideMenu component is designed for sidebar navigation in applications.
-It supports collapsible behavior, icons, active states, and can be used in both controlled and uncontrolled modes.
-It automatically handles responsive behavior and provides smooth animations.
+It supports collapsible behavior, icons, active states, nested menu items, and can be used in both controlled and uncontrolled modes.
+It automatically handles responsive behavior and provides smooth animations for both mobile and desktop views.

 ## Installation